nerds-and-company/schematic/README.md

 ```

+## See also

+For synchronizing Craft Commerce schema's, please see the [Schematic Commerce](https://github.com/nerds-and-company/schematic-commerce) package.

 ## License

 This project has been licensed under the MIT License (MIT).
 Please see [License File](LICENSE) for more information.